gMakaan/nvss/README.md

 Process example 1:

-1. Master version of the object: `nvss-v3`
+1. Master-version of the object: `nvss-v3`
 2. Author 1 got the object and created his modification: `nvss-v3-user1-1`
 3. Author 2 received a modification of the object from author 1 and also made his own changes: `nvss-v3-user1-1-user2-1`
 4. The master-version of the object has changed in the meantime: `nvss-v5`